pretorh/lfs-notes/steps/main-build.md

     - tests can only be run after ncurses is installed
     - confirm for 10.0:
         - `bc` previously created `/usr/lib/libncurses.so`, which is overwritten here
-    - post install:
+    - post install: see `scripts/6/3/ncurses-post.sh`
-        - move shared lib
-        - symlinks for non-wide-character library `scripts/6/3/ncurses-post.sh`
-    - time: 0.3x (0.1x for parallel)
+    - time: negligible
 - sed
-    - basic config (`prefix`, `bindir`) and simple build/install
+    - basic config (`prefix`) and simple build/install
     - tests
         - run with `tester` user (same as gcc)
         - 157 passed, 21 skipped (of 178)